m7a/bo-lz4-ada/READMEx.md

 Additionally, it outputs as `Num_Consumed` how many of the supplied bytes it processed and as `Min_Buffer_Size` the suggested buffer size to be used for `Update` calls.
-The bytes consumed by `Init` must not be sent to subsequent `Update` calls, i.e. if there is still some data left in the input buffer, then the first `Update` call is expected to take `Input(Num_Consumed ..
+The bytes consumed by `Init` must not be sent to subsequent `Update` calls, i. e. if there is still some data left in the input buffer, then the first `Update` call is expected to take `Input(Num_Consumed ..
 Input'Last)` rather than `Input` directly.

-This function can be called with either `Octets` as data type and `Integer` as number type or `Stream_Element_Array` and `Stream_Element_Offset` respectively.
+This function can only be called using `Octets` as data type and `Integer` as number type because it is a low-level API that is expected to be only needed in rare cases.

+If too little input data is supplied to process the entire header, exception `Too_Few_Header_Bytes` is raised.

 ### `procedure Update(Ctx: in out; Input: in, Num_Consumed: out, Buffer: in out; Output_First: out; Output_Last: out)`